mfoltz/Bloodcraft/README.md

 Note: leveling is probably too fast at the moment by default.
 Please test config values on local before using on a live server and adjust accordingly.

 Tentatively ready for public use, please reach out to @zfolmt on the V Rising modding Discord for support.
-Expertise is functional, professions are getting there (all professions provide at least one bonus except for fishing (WIP), woodcutting/mining/harvesting bonus yields blacksmithing/tailoring/jewelcrafting bonus durability to crafted items alchemy bonus consumable buff effects/lifetime), leveling is functional, and blood legacies are functional (currently each legacy level adds +1% to blood quality for that type when equipped, enhancing blood buffs accordingly if applicable).
+Expertise is functional, professions are getting there (all professions provide at least one bonus except for fishing (WIP), woodcutting/mining/harvesting bonus yields blacksmithing/tailoring/jewelcrafting bonus durability to crafted items alchemy bonus consumable buff effects/lifetime), leveling is functional, and blood legacies are functional (each legacy level adds +1% to blood quality for that type when equipped, won't show higher quality after 100% but will still affect stats that scale with quality past 100%).
 Still needs refinement and have many plans for improvements, feedback and bug reports encouraged!

 - [Features](#features)
 - [Commands](#commands)